sutormin94/TopoA_ChIP-Seq/README.md

 **Input:** Extended TAB with average signals for each of TUs

 **Output:** Plots with signal distribution, extending-frame plots describing the stability of feature divirgence.

-## Peak_overlap_simulation.py

-Takes two BroadPeak files of real ChIP-Seq peaks datasets and tests the significance of sets overlay.
-Uses Monte-Carlo approach to place peaks randomly and then samples the overlay.
-Repetitive sampling gives a distribution for the number of peaks in overlay, which is then approximated by normal distribution and is used to test the number of peaks in overlay for real datasets.

-**Requirements:** Python 3

-**Input:** Two BroadPeak files with peaks coordinates, genome length, portion of a genome to mask (deletions, etc.)

-**Output:** Plot of a distribution of the number of overlaying peaks, p-value, text file with the number of overlaying peaks for every iteration.

 ## Add 2: Growth_curve_plot.py